twitchel/mysql/Readme.md

 ## Introduction

-This is a Node.js driver for mysql.
-It is a fork of [mysqljs/mysql](https://github.com/mysqljs/mysql/) with partial support for the MySQL compressed protocol (reads compressed data sent by server) and authentication using the caching_sha2_password plugin, the default authentication method in MySQL 8.
+This is a Node.js driver for MySQL.
+It is a fork of [mysqljs/mysql](https://github.com/mysqljs/mysql/) that adds new functionality including:

+* Partial support for the MySQL compressed protocol (reads compressed data sent by server)
+* Authentication using the caching_sha2_password plugin, the default authentication method in MySQL 8.

 It is written in JavaScript, does not require compiling, and is 100% MIT licensed.

-Here is an example on how to use it:
+Here is an example of how to use it:

 ```js
 var mysql      = require('@vlasky/mysql');